ERROR-404-NULL-NOT-FOUND/TextToAscii/README.md

 <h1>FONT IMPORTATION</h1>
 <p>To import a font, all you need to do is drag and drop all of the files in the assets folder of the font into the assets folder of this project</p>
 <h1>LICENCE</h1>
 <p>This program is licenced under GPL 30 or later.
-Check the LICENCE file for the full licence</p>
+Check the LICENCE file for the full licence.<br>This program was initially creatd by Vance Green for a final project.</p>